AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.1.5 VR only entities in the input_list shall be used in determining the initialized value of an entity
+      :Trace Unit: FA 7.1.5 VR only entities in the input_list shall be used in determining the initialized value of an entity

 .. centered:: **Examples**